Last reviewed on 11th August 2023 by Martin Alexander (Mortgage Advisor)

 Advantages of having a part and part mortgage

-One of the main advantages is that monthly mortgage repayments can be lower than average.
+One of the main advantages is that monthly mortgage payments can be lower than repayment mortgages.

 Another huge advantage is that when compared to interest-only mortgages, you’ll have less capital to pay at the end of your mortgage.
-There’s also less overall interest to pay than an interest-only mortgage, as the capital is reduced over the length of the term.
-Ultimately, the interest reduces in line with the repayments on the loan.
+There’s also less overall interest to pay than an interest-only mortgage, as the capital is reduced over the term.
+Ultimately, the interest is reduced in line with the repayments on the loan.

-Lenders tend to be negotiable, allowing you to set the amount of interest and repayment on a mortgage.
+Lenders tend to be negotiable, allowing you to set the interest and repayment amount on a mortgage.
 For instance, you may be able to set up your mortgage as 80% repayment and 20% interest-only.

 Are there any disadvantages?